About Peterborough Morris

 The DancesPeterborough Morris perform in the styles of various villages in the south Midlands of England, a form known as Cotswold Morris.
 Most dances in our repertoire are traditional but a few are more recent.
 Most Cotswold Morris are performed with hankies or sticks and are probably what most people associate with the term "Morris Dancing".
 Cotswold dances are from Oxfordshire, Gloucestershire or nearby.

-Our current repertoire includes dances in the style of Adderbury and Bampton in Oxfordshire, Bidford (Warwickshire) and the City of Lichfield (Staffordshire).
-Others originate from Badby, Brackley, and Hinton in Northamptonshire - not so far from Peterborough.
+Our repertoire includes dances in the style of Adderbury and Bampton (Oxfordshire), Bidford (Warwickshire), Brackley, Badby, Ravensthorpe and Hinton (Northamptonshire) and the City of Lichfield (Staffordshire).

 MeetingsWe meet each Tuesday throughout the year.